jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 | Lua | 1 MB | 1 KB | 1 MB | Yes | Unnecessary |

 ## SDK size
 Just looking at SDK size, Rust is an outlier.
 Even compared to a similarly complex language like C++, the Rust SDK is absolutely huge.
 At the moment, I don't know why the SDK is so big.
 Even after allowing for a build tool, custom linker, and standard library, the Rust SDK is disappointingly heavy.
-This unfortunately matches my [previous experience with Rust on Windows](rust-first-experience.md).
+This unfortunately matches my [previous experience with Rust on Windows](rust-first-experience.md). **Update**: Using the "minimal" profile, the SDK was closer to 650 MB for native compilation and another 150 MB for cross-compilation.

 Obviously, it's not fair to compare the compile-to-native languages to scripting languages, but comparisons within each category seem appropriate.
 Go is the second largest, but it comes with some impressive features: the ability to trivially cross-compile and [a large standard library](https://pkg.go.dev/std).
 Go's offering seems on par with C#, but with a better "compile to native code" story (and, obviously, larger differences in the programming languages themselves).